Breast Feeding Pressure.

 This is the most difficult time for new parents (and Dads or partners suffer as well) but what angers me the most is that it is totally unnecessary.

-No one needs to ever suffer like this and never would if :
+No one needs to ever suffer like this and never would :

-• Health officials and organisations stopped being judgemental and ramming breastfeeding down people’s throats and demonising bottles and formula or other options which can make breastfeeding easier, such as nipple shields, combination feeding and top up bottles.
+• If Health officials and organisations stopped being judgemental and ramming breastfeeding down people’s throats and demonising bottles and formula or other options which can make breastfeeding easier and less painful, such as nipple shields, combination feeding and top up bottles.

-• People would mind their own business and refrain from pushing their own views onto anyone else.
+• If other people would mind their own business and refrain from pushing their own views onto anyone else.

-• People would mind their own business.
+• If other people would mind their own business.
 Yes, I know I have already said this but it is THE most crucial factor.
 Seriously….how someone chooses to feed their baby is no one else’s business !!!
 Leave them alone or offer support…nothing else is appropriate !

 My advice to any prospective new parent is this :